 What is dual agency, and why should you avoid it?
 Dual agency occurs when a real estate agent acts for and represents both the buyer and seller at the same time.
 When a dual agent, the agent claims both the sellers’ and buyers’ side of the commission.

 Ordinarily an agent has a fiduciary duty to the client.
-This requires that the agent be loyal to his or her client, with the “specific duty to effect a sale to your advantage.
-But in dual agency, the law says that the agent doesn’t have an exclusive fiduciary duty to either.
-Thus the agent is not permitted to be loyal to you, as he or she also represents the other side at the same time, the agent can’t be loyal to you, as favoring one side over the other is not allowed in dual agency.
+This requires that the agent be loyal to his or her client, with the specific duty to effect a sale to your advantage.
+But in dual agency, that duty disappears.
+Because the agent also represents the other side at the same time, the agent can’t be loyal to you, as favoring one side over the other is not allowed in dual agency.

 So you won’t get any specific advice that favors you in dual agency, such as that which results in you paying less if a buyer, or getting more if you are the seller; or that which would enable you to avoid risk, or would contractually put you in a better or poorer position to enforce it.